Marsden (electorate): Population centres

-The electorate was mixed urban and rural, around the city of Whangarei.
+The electorate was mixed urban and rural, around the city of Whangārei.

 History

 The electorate existed from 1858 to 1972, and the first election was held on 29 November 1859, which was during the term of the 2nd Parliament.
 James Farmer was the first representative.
 The second representative was John Munro, who was elected on 27 December 1860, and served the whole term of the 3rd Parliament.

 Francis Hull was elected to the 4th Parliament, resigned in 1869 and was succeeded by Munro in the February by-election.
 Munro served the rest of the term, plus the term of the 5th Parliament.

 All subsequent representatives have always served full terms.